hammadmalik956/DevOps_Task/README.md

 This repository contains Terraform configurations for setting up an AWS infrastructure, including VPC, EC2 instances, security groups, ALB (Application Load Balancer), and RDS (Relational Database Service).

+I have used my boilerplate Terraform modules that i use to work on daily for my clients.
+I was also a MERN stack developer so i used nodes js boilerplate code for building this application, there could be additional functionality that wasn't the requirement of the given task.
 ## Resources Created

 ### VPC